odin-lang/odin-lang.org/content/docs/faq.md

 Another issue is that for other languages, the concept of a package is ill-defined in the language itself.
 And as such, the package manager itself is usually trying to define the concept of what a package is, which leads to many issues.
 Sometimes, if there are multiple competing package managers with different definitions of what a package is, the monstrosity of a package-manager-manager arises and the hell that brings with it.

+### What is the criteria for selection what packages go into the `vendor` library collection?

+The criteria is approximately the following:

+* Widely useable
+* Does not cause tons of maintenance burden
+* Ginger Bill does not hate it

 ## Syntax
 ### What does `:=` mean?
 This is two different operators `:` and `=`; is used for variable declarations.
 The following are all equivalent: